-The Forest Legacy Program is a Federal program that works in partnership with States, supporting efforts to protect environmentally sensitive forest from conversion to non-forest uses
+The Forest Legacy Program is a federal program that works in partnership with states, supporting efforts to protect environmentally sensitive forests from conversion to non-forest uses.

-The program is designed to identify and protect environmentally important forests through the use of perpetual conservation easements or fee simple purchases at market value between willing sellers and willing buyers.
+The program is designed to identify and protect environmentally important forests through the use of perpetual conservation easements purchased at market value between willing sellers and willing buyers.
 A conservation easement is a legal agreement between a landowner and an eligible organization that restricts future activities on the land to protect its conservation values.

 Up to 75% of the funding can be supplied by the Federal Government; at least 25% of funding will come from, State, Local, NGO funds or can be donated by the landowner.

 The program is available only in areas identified as Forest Legacy Areas in Maryland’s Forest Legacy Program Assessment of Need.
 Forest Legacy Areas are geographically defined areas that were determined to have some of the highest economic and environmental values to benefit Maryland’s wildlife, wood products industry, water quality, and residents.

 Only private forest within a Forest Legacy Area is eligible for the program.
 At least 75% of the area put under easement must be forested.
 The remaining 25% must be in a compatible land use such as agriculture.